GUIDE 2024

 What is Proposal Writing?

-A proposal writer creates proposals such as business or grant proposals for clients.
+A proposal writer creates proposals such as a business plan or grant proposals for clients.
 Clients require proposals to meet grant criteria and get the government contract or convince customers or their clients to do business with them.

 As such, there isn’t a lot of room for creative writing.
 Instead, proposal writers walk the thin line between the template and innovative writing.
 If you stray too much from the beaten path or create general proposals that don’t address the client’s needs, your proposals will fail.